TUDelft-books/CSBB-textbook/book/Quarter2/Week2_2.md

 ## Group Activity of the Week

-- Develop research strategy for the project---how do you turn a two page proposal into a step by step plan?
+- Develop research strategy for the project---how do you turn a two page proposal into a step-by-step plan?

 - Identify resources you will need at various stages